limresgrp/GEqDiff/README.md

 The current model consumes `sequence_position` and `branch_kind` as categorical node attributes.
 These fields must be present in datasets and are preserved by the dataset builder and sampler.

-## Notes

-- The active LEGO generator is deterministic by design, to reduce hidden ambiguity in the training target.
-- The old shell/solid benchmark and decoupled scalar/equivariant shape/dipole
-  configs are no longer part of the active workflow.
-- Large generated datasets and training results should stay outside git, for example under `/scratch/...` or `results/`.